alexw66-github/cloudmargin-tech-test/README.md

 - The role assumed by Terraform will just be a placeholder (i.e. allow `*`), which is obviously not for production
 - AWS infrastructure won't have tags
 - Varibles etc won't have proper descriptions and conditional logic/type checking
-- No container registry, HTTPS, granular security groups, etc.
+- No container registry, HTTPS, granular security groups, logging, etc.

 ## References